crossnx/includejs/README.markdown

     <a href="www.includejs.org/">📖 Documentation</a>
 </p>

-`includejs` aims to provide an unified API to build your own JavaScript runtime.
+`includejs` offers a unified API for building your own JavaScript runtime, bridging multiple engines and platforms with ease.

 ## Features